utopia/letsfix.net/Introduction.md

 ## Do more than just talk about problems, *fix* them.

-### Welcome to Letsfix
+### Welcome to LetsFix

-##### Letsfix is a grassroots platform for individuals to come together to fix the world around them.
+##### LetsFix is a grassroots platform for individuals to come together to fix the world around them.

 There's plenty of good intention in the world, but that doesn't always translate into results.
-Use Letsfix to:
+Use LetsFix to:

 * **Point out** what needs fixing.
 File [bug reports](http://en.wikipedia.org/wiki/Bug_tracking_system) on the real world.
 Anyone can contribute to why an issue is important, and give their support to find a fix.